Heather (Conan Gray song): Music video

 On August 19, 2020, Conan Gray released a teaser for the music video set to release the following day.
 The official music video premiered on August 20, 2020.
-In the video, directed by Dillon Matthew and Conan Gray, it shows Gray reflecting on himself trying to become the idolized "Heather."
-Critics described the video as "an intimate visualization" of Gray as he "fluctuates between feminine and masculine beauty standards."
+In the video, directed by Dillon Matthew and Conan Gray, it shows Gray reflecting on himself trying to become the idolized "Heather".
+Critics described the video as "an intimate visualization" of Gray as he "fluctuates between feminine and masculine beauty standards".
 Rania Aniftos of Billboard described the video as "thought-provoking".
-The video performance was officially uploaded via VEVO to Conan Gray YouTube Channel on 20 August 2020.
-It has over 93 million views and 2.5 million likes as of 2022.
+The video performance was officially uploaded via Vevo to Conan Gray YouTube channel on August 20, 2020.
+It has over 174 million views and 3.4 million likes as of 2024.